-While Easter Sunday is celebrated by Christians worldwide to commemorate the rebirth of Jesus Christ, the predominantly Roman Catholic country of the Philippines does it a bit differently.
+While Easter Sunday is celebrated by Christians worldwide to commemorate the rebirth of Christ, the predominantly Roman Catholic country of the Philippines does it a bit differently.
 Some of the rituals are Spanish-influenced Catholic ceremonies which have been combined with pre-Hispanic beliefs.

+One of the most unusual traditions is the use of penitents.
+The most elaborate celebrations take place in San Fernando, located about 50 miles (80 km) north of Manila.
 In Cebu city, you can see the Buhing Kalbaryo (Live Calvary).
 The Buhing Kalbaryo is a play featuring a cast of over 100 people depicting the final hours in the life of Jesus in an elaborate street drama.
 At a certain point in the performance, the audience on the street joins the cast and walks several miles towards the site of the play's finale.
-While in Bantayan Cebu, the Holy Week Processions feature a parade of life-sized antique statues – crafted by Spanish artisans in the 1800s – mounted on huge, richly decorated chariots to depict the passion and death of Jesus Christ.
-Holy Week falls on Sunday, 25 March 2018 to Saturday, 31 March 2018.
+While in Bantayan Cebu, the Holy Week Processions feature a parade of life-sized antique statues – crafted by Spanish artisans in the 1800s – mounted on huge, richly decorated chariots to depict the passion of Christ.